-User's Manual
+User's Manual Model: 1042135

 Important!
+Please read carefully and save this document.

-Please Read Carefully And Save This Document.
-This User's Manual contains important information about your combination smoke and CO alarm's operation.
+This user's manual contains important information about your combination Smoke and CO Alarm's operation.
 If you are installing this alarm for use by others, you must leave this manual (or a copy of it) with the end user.
-NOTE: See Safe & Sound ID and Pairing Code Label on back cover of User's Manual.